Skip to main content

 Cons:

 Kintone is a customizable workflow management platform used by enterprise teams and organizations worldwide.
-Users can build a variety of “apps” either from scratch, using templates, or from existing spreadsheets.
+You can build a variety of “apps” either from scratch, using templates, or from existing spreadsheets.

-Why I picked Kintone: It's easy to build a custom workflow management app—all you have to do is drag and drop elements onto the app-builder screen and click build.
+It's easy to build a custom workflow management app—all you have to do is drag and drop elements onto the app-builder screen and click build.
 Elements include rich text fields, date fields, drop-down menus, number fields with built-in calculations, spaces for attachments, user or group selection menus, related data from other apps, tables, and more.
-That flexibility in creating apps carries over to how a team adapts—Kintone’s flexible workflow management platform lets you improve workflows and adjust as needs change.
+That flexibility in creating apps carries over to how a team adapts.
+Kintone’s flexible workflow management platform lets you improve workflows and adjust as needs change.

-As a workflow management platform, Kintone facilitates the ability to track all facets of your teams’ workflows across all the apps you create.
+As a workflow management platform, Kintone lets you track all facets of your teams’ workflows across the apps you create.
 That data can range from individual tasks and projects to multi-step approval processes with branching conditionals.

 Integrations include Box, Dropbox, Formstack, Slack, Zapier, and Zendesk.